nanda-kshr/nanda-kshr/README.md

 ---

-**<b>📌 Daily Fact:</b>** May 25th is the day in 1997 that a military coup in Sierra Leone replaces President Ahmad Tejan Kabbah with Major Johnny Paul Koromah.
+**<b>📌 Daily Fact:</b>** May 26th is the day in 1868 that the impeachment trial of U.S. President Andrew Johnson ends with Johnson being found not guilty by one vote.

 ---